baraban7890/Unmasking-Anxiety/README.md

 Our methodology consisted of several key steps:

 **1. Data Cleaning and Preprocessing:** Ensured the data was clean and ready for analysis.\
-**2. Feature Engineering:** Created new features to enhance the predictive power of our models.\
-**3. Exploratory Data Analysis (EDA):** Gained initial insights and visualized trends.\
+**2. Exploratory Data Analysis (EDA):** Gained initial insights and visualized trends.\
-**4. Model Training and Evaluation:** Trained machine learning models to predict at-risk groups and evaluated their performance.\

 ### Data Cleaning and Preprocessing
-**1. Missing Values:** Handled missing values by imputation or removal.\
+**1. Missing Values:** Handled missing values by removing rows that had the "Value" column missing.\
-**2. Date Handling:** Converted date columns to datetime objects and created additional time-related features (e.g., month, day, year).\
+**2. Date Handling:** Converted date columns to DateTime objects.\
-**3. Normalization:** Scaled numeric features to ensure consistent model performance.\
-**4. Categorical Encoding:** Converted categorical variables to numerical format using techniques such as one-hot encoding.\

 ## Results
 ### Descriptive Statistics
 Our initial analysis involved calculating descriptive statistics to understand the distribution of anxiety symptoms across different demographic groups.
 Key findings include:

-* **Average Anxiety Levels:** The average reported frequency of anxiety symptoms was higher among younger adults (18-29) and females.
+* **Average Anxiety Levels:** The average reported frequency of depressive and anxiety symptoms was higher among younger adults (18-29) and females.
-* **Variation Across Subgroups:** Significant variation was observed across different subgroups, with minorities and lower-income groups reporting higher levels of anxiety.

 ### Time Series Analysis
 We performed a time series analysis to identify trends and patterns in anxiety symptoms over time:

-* **Impact of COVID-19 Lockdown:** A noticeable spike in anxiety levels was observed during the initial months of the COVID-19 lockdown, followed by a gradual decline but remaining elevated compared to pre-lockdown levels.
-* **Seasonal Trends:** Anxiety levels showed seasonal variations, with peaks around holidays and significant events.
+* **Seasonal Trends:** Anxiety levels showed seasonal variations, with peaks around holidays, significant events, and winter.

-### Correlation Analysis
-To explore the relationships between anxiety levels and potential influencing factors, we conducted a correlation analysis:

-* **Age and Gender:** Strong positive correlations were found between anxiety levels and younger age groups as well as females.
-* **Income and Education:** Lower income and education levels were also positively correlated with higher anxiety symptoms.

 ### Predictive Modeling
 We employed various machine learning models to predict groups at risk for anxiety symptoms.
 The model used: